Code of Ethics

 1. Conflict of Interest

 The data contained in the manuscripts submitted to Comunicação Pública cannot be used in research by members of the Editorial Coordination, or any other member of the editorial team, except when duly authorized by the authors of the manuscript.
-During the editorial role, the editorial team cannot submit manuscripts to the journal.
+During the editorial role, the editorial team cannot submit manuscripts to the journal, except in the role of a thesis advisor in the case of articles derived from theses, in which case they will not participate in any stage of the editorial process.

 1. Responsibility